 Peter has 18 years’ experience in petroleum industry consulting.
 During his career he has worked on the palynology of Cenozoic and Mesozoic sections from many parts of the world, including Egypt, the South China Sea and Papua New Guinea.
 Peter’s main area of expertise is the palynology and stratigraphy of the Tertiary and Cretaceous of the South Atlantic margin – he has worked on and coordinated single well and multi-well projects throughout the West African margin, including both pre- and post-Salt studies.
 His experience also extends to the other side of the Atlantic, with projects in Peru, Ecuador and especially Brazil.
 Peter has provided wellsite palynological services in Gabon, Papua New Guinea and offshore Peru.

-Graeme joined the PetroStrat team in February 2014 with five years’ industrial experience.
-He completed a B.Sc. in Geological Sciences at the University of Leeds (2007) and a M.Sc. in Micropalaeontology at University College London (2008).
-His Palynology based M.Sc. project focused on improving the biostratigraphic resolution and palaeoenvironment analysis of the Triassic/Jurassic boundary section at Kuhjoch, Austria, a candidate GSSP section at the time.
-Graeme worked as a Palynologist for RPS in Aberdeen, working primarily on Jurassic material and was involved in the well site stratigraphic monitoring ‘biosteering’ of a horizontal well, casing and TD picks for ExxonMobil.
+Graeme joined the Petrostrat team in February 2014, with 5 years’ experience in petroleum industry consulting.
+He completed the B.Sc. in Geological Sciences at the University of Leeds in 2007 and subsequently undertook the M.Sc. in Micropalaeontology at University College London; his long project focused on improving the biostratigraphic resolution and palaeoenvironment analysis of the Triassic/Jurassic boundary section at Kuhjoch, Austria, a candidate GSSP section at the time.
+Graeme spent 2 years working as a Palynologist for RPS in Aberdeen, working primarily on Jurassic material and was involved in the well site stratigraphic monitoring ‘biosteering’ of a horizontal well, casing and TD picks for ExxonMobil.
 In 2011 he moved to GeoloG as a Data Engineer and Logging Geologist, progressing to become a Unit Manager.
-His assignments with GeoloG were based in East Africa and the southern North Sea and East Africa, where he was involved in a number of casing picks without the presence of a well site geologist.
-Since joining PetroStrat Graeme has gained experience in Early Cretaceous and Jurassic palynology, stratigraphy and correlation of the North Sea (UK, Norwegian and Danish sectors), Mexico and Ireland.
+His assignments with GeoloG were based in East Africa and the southern North Sea, where he was involved in a number of casing picks without the presence of a company well site geologist.
+Since joining the company Graeme has gained experience in Tertiary, Cretaceous and Jurassic palynology, stratigraphy and correlation of the North Sea (UK, Norwegian and Danish sectors), Mexico and Ireland.
 For the last 2 years Graeme has focused on the Deepwater Tertiary of the Gulf of Mexico, undertaking a number of wellsite assignments to the area, whilst aiding the development of a consistent palynology zonation scheme.

 Marisa joined PetroStrat in March 2012 after submitting her Ph.D. in Geology at the University of the Algarve, Portugal.
 Her Ph.D. focussed on dinoflagellate cysts biostratigraphy of the Jurassic fill of the Algarve Basin and the Carrapateira outlier in southern Portugal; it also investigated stable isotopes of carbon and oxygen from the carbonate sequences.
 The results of her thesis have been published and she successfully defended her thesis in September 2012.
 In 2006, before completing her Ph.D., but having completed her degree in Biology and Geology (teacher training) at the University of Trás-os-Montes and Alto Douro, she taught secondary school pupils in High School for two years.
 Since joining PetroStrat, Marisa has been working on the palynology and biostratigraphy of Tertiary sections from Gulf of Mexico, Late Cretaceous sections from West Africa and Jurassic sections from the North Sea, South America and Middle East (Qatar).
 Fully certified for offshore work, she has already conducted wellsite palynology in offshore USA (Gulf of Mexico).